Thursday, November 13, 2008

 Ambrosia Fruit Salad

-These days ambrosia has moved more into the category of a fruit salad however, having a varied mixture of a wide range of fruit from oranges, to apples, pineapples, pears, even grapefruit, and served with some kind of dressing - often sour cream, whipped cream or yogurt based, though my preference is a juice based dressing.
-I like mine with a mixture of fruit, and that is why I call my version an Ambrosia Fruit Salad.
-The type of fruit you use is relative, as are the amounts, though generally at least one thing is common to all ambrosia recipes and that is coconut.
+These days, I'm afraid ambrosia has moved more into the category of a fruit salad however, and I'm as guilty as the next person to adding all sorts of other goodies to the traditional version.
+Most ambrosia, even that referenced in the movie The Help, has a varied mixture of fruit, ranging from oranges, to apples, pineapples, pears, even grapefruit.
+It's served with some kind of dressing - often sour cream, whipped cream or yogurt based.
+My preference is still a juice-based dressing.
+I like mine with a mixture of fruit, and that is why I call my version an Ambrosia "fruit salad."
+The type of fruit you use is relative to what you prefer, as are the amounts, though generally at least one thing is common to all ambrosia recipes and that is coconut.
 I say use what you like, what you have and what makes you happy.

-If I have some seedless red grapes, I really like to add a couple handfuls of those too, halved - I just didn't have any on hand at the time of making this one.
-What I've listed here are really guesstimates and usually enough for about 6 servings, depending on the size of your individual serving dishes.
-It's good for about 4 of those you see in that tall glass pictured above.
+If I have some seedless red grapes, I like to add a handful of those too, halved - I just didn't have any on hand at the time of making this one.
+What I've listed here is a 4 to 6 serving base, depending on the individual serving dishes you use.
+It's good for about 4 of those you see in the tall glass pictured above.

-What fruit is included in your traditional fruit salad or ambrosia, and how do you dress your version?
+Do you still make a classic ambrosia?
+If not, what fruit is included in your version, and how do you dress it?

 Ambrosia Fruit Salad